 Why cantilevers?

 The rear cable routing of the frame doesn't really allow for using V-brakes, without adding extra cable guides.
 I didn't really want to do that.
+And though with the right brake levers I could run V-brakes at the front and cantilevers at the rear, I didn't really want mismatched brakes either.
 Anyway, Lewis-logic says that now the Proflex has V-brakes, I have one bike with working brakes and I don't really need two.

 Tektro RBP blue anodised cantilever brakes salvaged from the Proflex 854, with gold-coloured titanium nuts (five of which again cost half as much as the bike), and modern Kool Stop Salmon brake pads to give me half a chance of actually stopping.